 Depending on the season you may dive at Cuidad de las Mantas and Cabo Marshall (Feb-May) or Bartolome (Jun-Dec).
 Cabo Marshall is a fast paced dive which promises the chance to see manta and mobula (keep your eyes open for whalesharks too).

 Wolf & Darwin

 Wolf and Darwin are where the action really starts!
-You can expect to do between 9-11 dives in this remote and wild area including a thrilling night dive.
+You can expect to do between 9-11 dives in this remote and wild area - there may be a night dive but this is offered entirely at the boat's discretion.
 There are several sites here worth dropping in on.
 The Landslide is a sleep cliff that drops underwater to a depth of 50m and where the hammerheads can be found - look to the blue.
 Galapagos sharks, rays, eels and turtles too!
 The Pinnacle is a swift drift dive and Shark Bay is home to yet more hammerheads.
 Hop in for an easy last dive at the Anchorage to see the red lipped batfish crawling along the bottom.

-At the beginning of the trip (Monday) there is usually a chance to go out in the panga to get close to marine life.
-There is a land tour of North Seymour on the same day.
+At the beginning of the trip there is usually a chance to go out in the panga to get close to marine life.
+There is a land tour (eg North Seymor or Bartolome Summit)

 At the end of your diving you will have a chance to explore the Galapagos surface side.
-The morning will start with a tour of Los Gemelos, the highest points of Santa Cruz island, with deep volcanic pits and a stop at a turtle farm en route.
-This is followed by a trip to the Charles Dawrin research station on Puerto Auroa.
-Finish your trip with a visit the Interpretation Centre where an interesting human history of Galapagos is told.
+You will visit a tortiose breeding centre.
+This is followed by a trip to the Charles Darwin or the Interpretation centre.

 All boats normally return to San Cristobal but on occasions you may return to Baltra.
 If you are not extending your stay in the Galapagos then your return journey to the UK will begin.
 You can catch your return flight to Ecuador from either point.